mashupbots/socko/socko-docs/docs/guides/basics.markdown

 The following code is taken from our [file upload example app](https://github.com/mashupbots/socko/tree/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/fileupload).
-Because `StaticContentHandler` and `FileUploadHandler` actors read and write lots of files, we have set them up to use a `PinnedDispatcher`.
+Because `FileUploadHandler` actors read and write lots of files, we have set them up to use a `PinnedDispatcher`.
 Note that we have only allocated 5 threads to each processor.
 To scale, you may wish to allocate more threads.